SNCFdevelopers/ngx-piano/README.md

 ### What happened if the same property key is defined both with the `setProperty(...)` and the `properties` param in an `sendEvent(...)` method call

-The value defined in the `setProperty(...)` method override the value defined in properties param of `sendEvent(...)` method
+The value defined in the `setProperty(...)` method overrides the value defined in properties param of the `sendEvent(...)` method

 ### I host my own Piano script, how to provide it to the library ?

 If you host your own Piano script, you can provide it to the library by using the `pianoScriptUrl` option of NgxPianoModule configuration.
 By default, the library will use the last version of Piano script hosted by Piano.

 ```ts